MrRar/edit_skin/README.md

 Set the item type.
 Valid values are: "base", "footwear", "eye", "mouth", "bottom", "top", "hair", "headwear"

 `texture`
 Set to the image file that will be used.
+Transparent or semitransparnt parts of the texture can be colored by the `mask` texture.
 If this property is omitted "blank.png" is used.

 `mask`
 Set the color mask texture.
 Coloring is only applied to non transparent areas of the texture.
 Coloring only works for "base", "bottom, "top", and "hair".

 `preview_rotation`
-A table containing properties x and y. x and y represent the x and y rotation of the item preview.
+A table containing properties `x` and `y`. `x` and `y` represent the x and y rotation of the item preview.

 `alex`
 If set to true the item will be default for female character.